Rasqal RDF Query Library - Building and Installing from Source

 if everything works correctly.
 There might be some regex

-tests that fail if no POSIX regex library was available when
+or decimal tests that fail if no POSIX regex library or multiple

 3. Using the library